Surveillance and Response

 - Assisting countries in implementing practical MEI-developed tools which support country programs in safely introducing medications to treat malaria infections.

-- Playing a pivotal role in advocating for coordinated or multi-country response efforts, particularly within the context of regional collaborations.
+- Playing a pivotal role in advocating for coordinated, multi-country response efforts, particularly within the context of regional collaborations.

 - Coordinating response-focused working groups and meetings and making recommendations to the WHO as a result of these consensus-building meetings.

-- Generating evidence and building consensus and capacity on use cases for malaria molecular surveillance (MMS) in southern Africa using a discovery-oriented research approach guided by programmatic priorities and grounded in collaborative efforts.
+- Generating evidence and building consensus and capacity on use cases for malaria molecular surveillance (MMS) in southern Africa based on programmatic priorities.

 - Supporting faster translation of MMS into programmatic use to improve understanding of factors driving transmission and guide selection and targeting of intervention strategies.